Oprishri/Machine-Learning-Algorithms/README.md

 - Linear Regression is a machine learning algorithm based on supervised learning.
 It performs a regression task.
 - Regression models a target prediction value based on independent variables.
-It is mostly used for finding out the relationship between variables and forecasting.
+- It is mostly used for finding out the relationship between variables and forecasting.
-Different regression models differ based on – the kind of relationship between dependent and independent variables,they are considering and the number of independent variables being used.
+- Different regression models differ based on – the kind of relationship between dependent and independent variables,they are considering and the number of independent variables being used.

 ![alt text](https://github.com/Oprishri/Machine-Learning-Algorithms-Scratch/blob/main/linear-regression-plot.jpg)

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2
+- Simple Linear Regression
+- Multivariate Linear Regression
+- Polynomial Regression
+- Ridge Regression
+- Lasso Regression
+- Logistic Regression